showers-and-bs/transactional-outbox/README.md

 ## Console commands

-There are and bunch of console commands that should help development and monitoring.
+There is a bunch of console commands that should help development and debugging.

 Here are examples of use.